 One of the centrepieces of the tour is the Great Hall, one of the first sets to be built for the film series and one that appears in all but one of the films (Harry Potter And The Deathly Hallows – Part 1 did without, for completists out there).
 When the hall’s House Points Counter was first built, they apparently caused a national shortage of beads.
 The counter itself often doesn’t even appear on screen, presumably to the dismay of bead enthusiasts across the country.

-Visitors to the old Olympic Park in East London’s Stratford will undoubtedly have come face to face with the unusual ArcelorMittal Orbit, designed by sculptor Sir Anish Kapoor and engineer Cecil Balmond.
+Visitors to the old Olympic Park in East London’s Stratford will undoubtedly have looked up at the unusual ArcelorMittal Orbit, designed by sculptor Sir Anish Kapoor and engineer Cecil Balmond.
 It’s unique structure blends together playfulness and innovative design, made of 35,000 bolts and a staggering amount of steel – enough to build 265 double-decker buses.
 Blimey.